rppicomidi/pio_midi_uart_lib/README.md

 Each serial port has both MIDI IN and MIDI OUT.
 Data I/O is interrupt driven and is designed to be read and written from a simple loop.

+Please report bugs and feature requests as github issues on this project.
+Pull requests that add features are welcome.

 # Library features:
 - The MIDI TX signal and MIDI RX signal can be on arbitrary pins.
 - The MIDI RX pin of each MIDI UART is configured as an input pin